MackRoe/PythonZendeskChallenge/README.md

 Enter your choice to see the program in action!

-*As of most recent commit, choice options 2 and 3 are functional.
-Choice 1 triggers an error*
+*(As of most recent commit, choice options 2 and 3 are functional.
+Choice 1 triggers an error.)*